abhiroop-kaur/abhiroop-kaur/README.md

 Dive into a mix of coding adventures and security explorations! 👾💡 Expect snippets, small projects, and thoughts on intriguing security concepts that catch my eye.

 Get Connected
 Let's connect and geek out! 🤝 Whether you're a developer, security buff, or just excited about tech, feel free to connect with me.
-Drop a message right here or connect via LinkedIn (insert your LinkedIn profile link here).
+Drop a message right here .

 Let's Collaborate
 Magic happens when minds collaborate! 🌟 If you're up for joining forces on projects or have ideas to bounce around, I'm all ears.
 Students, pros, tech lovers – your insights are golden!